 Altus Offers the Most Innovative CT Technology!

 At all of our Altus Emergency Centers as well as Altus Lumberton Hospital, we offer the very best CT technology for faster, safer, better, more accurate results during an Emergency.
 We’ve recently equipped our locations with brand new CT Machines.
-This upgraded imagining technology helps make a major difference to help you & your family during an emergency:
+This upgraded imaging technology helps make a major difference to help you & your family during an emergency:

 - Much faster results